samhit-yadav/fluxkart-backend/README.md

 }
 ```

-Test Case 2: Email Match - New Phone
+Test Case 2: Email Match - New Phone.

-Scenario: Existing email with new phone number
+Scenario: Existing email with new phone number.

 Request:
 ```